Examples

 - Location:

-, an example illustrating how to parse an input file with user-defined parameters is shown.
-As before, the text input file of the simulation is precised using the method initialize
+In io/parser, an example illustrating how to parse an input file with user-defined parameters is shown.
+As before, the text input file of the simulation is precised using the method initialize.
+In the input file, additionally to the usual material elastic section, there is a section user parameters with extra user-defined parameters.

 Within the main function, those parameters are retrived with: